Hanseatic League: Kontors

 A Hanseatic Kontor was a settlement of Hansards organized in the mid-14th century as a private corporation that had its treasury, court, legislation, and seal.
 They operated like an early stock exchange.
 Kontors were first established to provide security, but also served to secure privileges and engage in diplomacy.
 The quality of goods was also examined at Kontors, increasing trade efficiency, and they served as bases to develop connections with local rulers and as sources of economic and political information.
-Most contours were also physical locations containing buildings that were integrated and segregated from city life to different degrees.
+Most Kontors were also physical locations containing buildings that were integrated and segregated from city life to different degrees.
 The kontor of Bruges was an exception in this regard; it acquired buildings only as of the 15th century.
 Like the guilds, the Kontore were usually led by Ältermänner ("eldermen", or English aldermen).
 The Stalhof, a special case, had a Hanseatic and an English alderman.
 In Novgorod the aldermen were replaced by a hofknecht in the 15th century.
 The contours statutes were read aloud to the present merchants once a year.

 In 1347 the Kontor of Bruges modified its statute to ensure an equal representation of League members.
 To that end, member communities from different regions were pooled into three circles (Drittel ("third [part]"): the Wendish and Saxon Drittel, the Westphalian and Prussian Drittel as well as the Gotlandian, Livonian and Swedish Drittel).
 Merchants from each Drittel chose two aldermen and six members of the Eighteen Men Council (Achtzehnmännerrat) to administer the Kontor for a set period.

-In 1356, during a Hanseatic meeting in preparation for the first (or one of the first) Tagfahrt, the League confirmed this statute.
+In 1356, during a Hanseatic meeting in preparation for the first (or one of the first) Tagfahrt, the league confirmed this statute.
 All trader settlements including the Kontors were subordinated to the Diet's decisions around this time, and their envoys received the right to attend and speak at Diets, albeit without voting power.